lustre-labs/lustre/pages/guide/04-spa-deployments.md

 # 04 SPA deployments

 If you have built a Lustre application that doesn't have a backend you need to deploy, you can use a number of static hosting services to get your SPA online.
 In this guide we'll look at two options, GitHub Pages and Cloudflare Pages, but the principles can be applied to other services as well.

-If you are planning on building and deploying a full stack Gleam project, you probably don't want to follow this guide!
+If you are planning on building and deploying a full stack Gleam project, you should refer to the [full-stack deployments guide](./07-full-stack-deployments.html) instead.

 ## Prerequisites